ArtShp/FinancialManager/README.md

 #### Edit Places Of Purchases
 This is a list of places where you buy goods (e.g. TESCO, McDonalds, FlixBus and etc.).
 There is a need for place of purchase mostly for expenses.
 For income you can choose nothing as place of purchase.

+#### Edit Tags
+Each tag has Name and Transaction Type.
+Tags can be used as universal signs for Items.
+For example, you can mark all spendings while travelling as *#Travelling* and then you'll have ability to easily find them or somehow analyze you spending while travelling.
+Tags have a limitless scope of use.